 Acrylic has a heat limit of 100 degrees Celsius, putting a hot pan down could easily melt the surface.
 Likewise, boiling water could damage a ‘moulded’ sink.
 A boiling water tap would be unadvisable unless you fit a stainless-steel base, though this would detract from the smooth aesthetic.

-Hopefully this guide has improved your understanding of the worktop materials available, helping you to narrow down some options you may want to consider in your beautiful new kitchen.
+Hopefully, this guide has improved your understanding of the worktop materials available, helping you to narrow down some options you may want to consider in your beautiful new kitchen.
 However, with so many different properties and styles to think about it may still feel like an overwhelming choice.
 If you have a competent and knowledgeable kitchen designer working with you, they will be trained to listen to your personal situation to advise on the best solution for you.
 We are here 6 days a week helping locals in Kent.
 From Maidstone to Faversham and out to Gravesend and Rainham, call us today to get some advice.